Assigning Temperatures to Eigenstates: Alternate formulations

 The Bures distance is defined as

-With $F(\rho,\sigma)$ defined as \eqref{eq:fidelity_def}.
+with $F(\rho,\sigma)$ defined as \eqref{eq:fidelity_def}.
 The Bures distance is minimized when the Fidelity is maximized (i.e. when $F = 1$).
 Thus the Bures distance is minimized when $\beta = \beta_{C}$ also.

-One can see this result numerically also, in Figure.$~$\ref{fig:bures} we present the resultant $\beta_{M}$ which minimizes $d_B(\rho_{M},\rho_{C})$ for two different models.
-We present both the chaotic Ising model used previously, but also the result of using a random Hamiltonian (real and symmetric), both clearly illustrating the model independent result $\beta_{M} = \beta_{C}$.
+We numerically demonstrate this result in Fig.~\ref{fig:bures}.
+We present results for both the chaotic Ising model used previously, and also for a random real symmetric matrix, both clearly illustrating the model independent result $\beta_{\Delta{E}} = \beta_{C}$ for the Bures distance $d_B(\rho_{MC},\rho_{C})$.